LostInBrittany/polymer-beers/README.md

 + Create custom elements, with its looks and its behaviour encapsulated inside, setting the bases of a true component architecture client-side
 + Use data binding to wire up your data model to your views.
 + Get data from a server using Polymer iron elements.
++ Use the new Carbon Router to add multipage capabilities to your application

 The tutorial guides you through the entire process of building a simple application.
 Experiments at the end of each step provide suggestions for you to learn more about Polymer and the application you are building.